Skip to content

 Data Ingestion

 Once Nemesis is running, data first needs to be ingested into the platform.
-Ingestion into Nemesis can occur in muliple ways, including:
+Ingestion into Nemesis can occur in multiple ways, including:

 Nemesis C2 Connector Setup